NEWS BRIEF: Kildare GP welcomes government's new contraception scheme

 "Even modest costs act as a real barrier to care for people, and we see this on a daily basis with unplanned and crisis pregnancies, where medical and prescribing costs cause people to defer decisions to renew their pill prescription or to get an IUCD (Intrauterine contraceptive device) or Implanon fitted."

-Dr O' Shea's comments follow after he commended the HSE earlier this week for releasing a booklet on lithium therapy.
+Dr O' Shea's comments follow after he commended St John of God Hospital earlier this week for releasing a booklet on lithium therapy.

 Subscribe or register today to discover more from DonegalLive.ie